-Prerequisite: Concepts of Biology 101 or permission
+Prerequisite: BIO 101 or permission

 Field and laboratory investigations providing a detailed study of classification, evolutionary relationships, structure and function of the animal kingdom considered in lecture and laboratory.
 For the student with a general interest in animals and to provide a basis for further work in zoology.
 (6 hours per week)